 - The following additional privileges are required for using specific features of MySQL Enterprise Backup: - For using transportable tablespaces (TTS) to back up and restore InnoDB tables: - LOCK TABLES for backing up tables.
-CREATE for restoring tables. - DROP for dropping tables if the restore fails for some reasons. - FILE for restoring tables in external tablespaces outside of the server's data directory. - For creating tape backups using the System Backup to Tape (SBT) API: - CREATE, INSERT, DROP, and UPDATE on the mysql.backup_sbt_history table - For working with encrypted InnoDB tables: - ENCRYPTION_KEY_ADMIN to enable InnoDB encryption key rotation. - For backing up and restoring user-created non-InnoDB tables: - LOCK TABLES on all schemas containing user-created non-InnoDB tables - For using redo log archiving for backups: - INNODB_REDO_LOG_ARCHIVE to invoke the innodb_redo_log_archive_start() function. - For Section 5.1.4, "Table-Level Recovery (TLR)" of non-TTS backups: - INSERT and ALTER to update tables
+CREATE for restoring tables. - DROP for dropping tables if the restore fails for some reasons. - FILE for restoring tables in external tablespaces outside of the server's data directory. - For creating tape backups using the System Backup to Tape (SBT) API: - CREATE, INSERT, DROP, and UPDATE on the mysql.backup_sbt_history table - For working with encrypted InnoDB tables: - ENCRYPTION KEY ADMIN to enable InnoDB encryption key rotation. - For backing up and restoring user-created non-InnoDB tables: - LOCK TABLES on all schemas containing user-created non-InnoDB tables - For using redo log archiving for backups: - INNODB_REDO_LOG_ARCHIVE to invoke the innodb_redo_log_archive_start() function . - For Section 5.1.4, "Table-Level Recovery (TLR)" of non-TTS backups (for MySQL Enterprise Backup 8.0.20 and later): - INSERT and ALTER to update tables